Jalopy-Tech/HP-Omen-15-macOS/README.md

-For Clover, check that all the Clover drivers are present in the USB EFI Clover folder /EFI/CLOVER/drivers/UEFI:
+For Clover, check that all the drivers are present in the USB EFI Clover folder /EFI/CLOVER/drivers/UEFI:

 - APFSDriverLoader.efi (to read Apple’s APFS partitions)
 - OpenRuntime.efi (to use OpenCore features)